rpgboss/rpgboss/README.md

 Building
 --------

 Below directions assume a POSIX environment.
+It should still work on Windows (I've done it), but you may need to modify the directions slightly.

 Pre-requisites: